 has been designed with support for NAS storage in mind.

-Future, major releases of QlikView have architectual changes to support NAS devices on the roadmap, but no time frame or versions are currently available.
+Future, major releases of QlikView have architectural changes to support NAS devices on the roadmap, but no time frame or versions are currently available.
+For more information see the Shared Network Storage section under Requirements for Clustered QlikView Deployment.